hashgraph/stablecoin-studio/cli/README.md

 #### Operate with stable coin

-Once a stable coin is created or added, you can operate with it.
+Once a stable coin is created or added, you can operate it.

-The following list has all the possible operations which the user will can perform wether they has the role to do it.
+The following list contains all the possible operations an user can perform if he/she has the appropriate role.

 - **Cash in**: Min tokens and transfer to an account